laszlocsomor/bazel/site/docs/runfiles.md

 # Runfiles

 Runfiles are run-time file dependencies of a rule, typically of a binary- or test rule.
-Also known as "data-dependencies", they are frequently used to tell Bazel about files a binary needs while running, such as configuration files, static assets, generated assets, or input files to operate on.
+Also known as "data-dependencies", they are frequently used for telling Bazel what files a binary needs while running, such as configuration files, static assets, generated assets, or input files to process.
 Runfiles are always read-only.

-During the build, Bazel creates symlinks in the output directory that point to the actual files.
-When executed, the binary can access the files via these symlinks.
-You should declare all runfiles that a binary needs, otherwise Bazel won't know about them and won't stage them in sandboxes and remote executors.
+Bazel creates symlinks in the output directory during the build, pointing to the actual files.
+When you run the binary it can read the files through the symlinks.

+You need to declare all runfiles that a binary needs, otherwise Bazel won't know about them, and won't stage them in sandboxes and remote executors.

 ## Example